ChrstphrHll/npc_gen/students/Rivik Connak.md

 ---
+name: Rivik Connak
+race: Triton
+hair: wavy white hair that's parted to the right
+eyes: Pale Brown
+skin: Olive
+ideal: Humanity
+trait1: Hearty
+trait2: Neutral
+trait: I don't part with my money easily and will haggle tirelessly to get the best deal possible.
+flaw: I'll do anything to win fame and renown.
+bond: I have a family, but I have no idea where they are.
+One day, I hope to see them again.
 birthday:
   numeric: 3/32
   written: 32nd of Melorent
-bond: I have a family, but I have no idea where they are.
-One day, I hope to see them again.
-eyes: Orange
-flaw: I'll do anything to win fame and renown.
-guild: Elkenval
-hair: wavy white hair that's parted to the right
-ideal: Humanity
-name: Rivik Connak
-organizations: []
-partyID: 30
-race: Triton
 relationships:
 - name: Kessa Keller
   type: partymate
-skin: Olive
+organizations: []
+track: Assault
 spec: Monk
 stats:
   cha: 9